iotaledger/bee/bee-message/tip.md

 The timelock can be specified as a unix timestamp or as a milestone index.
 When specified in both ways, both conditions have to pass in order for the unlock to be valid.
 The zero value of one if the timestamp fields signals that it should be ignored during validation.

-The two time representations help to protect against the possible downtime of the Coordinator.
-If the Coordinator is down, "milestone index clock" essentially stops advancing, while "real time clock" does not.
-An output that specifies time in both clocks must satisfy both conditions (AND relation).

 ###### Additional syntactic transaction validation rules:
 - If both `Milestone Index` and `Unix Time` fields are `0`, the unlock condition, and hence the output and transaction